-Tenswall Mountable CD Player: A Modern Walkman
+Tenswall Mountable CD Player Review: A Modern Walkman

 It would be a shame if we never heard the sounds of old CD collections again.
 Unlike vinyl, CDs aren’t a must-have to be a hipster.
 And few people have a way to play CDs now that the automotive industry prefers USB and Bluetooth and MP3 devices like iPods, then iPhones wreaked havoc on CDs.
 Many musical artists don’t make CDs anymore as online music delivery has become the norm.
 But did you know that CD players are still manufactured and feature modern inputs you wouldn’t find on your ancient Walkman?
 The Tenswall CD Player is a versatile, straightforward portable CD player with features to support other sources and a modern look.

-About The Tenswall Portable CD Player
+Tenswall CD Player Specs

 The additional audio sources and outputs available on the Tenswall CD player are why I chose it.
 Along with the CD reader, the Tenswall CD player has an FM radio, a 3.5mm input/output aux port for external sources or headphones, a HiFi Bluetooth speaker, and a USB flash drive player.

 The CD player includes a mounting plate and hardware for permanent placement.
 Additionally, buyers receive an aux cable and desk stand to hold the CD player if relaxing in a different room than the mounting location.
 A small remote—batteries not included—controls the CD player from up to five meters away, or users can control playback with the button panel on top of the CD player.

 To protect your vintage CDs, the CD reader has a transparent dust cover that pops up and down by pushing on the cover above the small LCD screen that shows the source and information about the playback.

 Unboxing and Jamming

 To thoroughly test the Tenswall CD player, I chose several locations: my kitchen, living room, and outside with a wide array of music genres from AC/DC to Durand Jones.